fauna-labs/faunadb-importer/README.md

 ### Ignoring root element

-When importing a `JSON` file where the root element of the file is a `array` or, when importing a text file where the first line is the file header, you can skip the root element with the `--skip-root` option.
+When importing a `JSON` file where the root element of the file is an `array`, or when importing a text file where the first line is the file header, you can skip the root element with the `--skip-root` option.
 For example: